digilogistist/NEStonia/readme.txt

         To submit a data deletion request, or if you have questions regarding this policy, please contact us at bradjoeltaylor@gmail.com.

+10. NEStonia Builder’s Log.

+    For hobbyists who assemble their own NEStonia boards from scratch — whether for fun, learning, or personal use — we offer the Builder’s Log: a community-powered directory for enthusiasts who successfully constructed a working NEStonia.
+    🌟 What It Is:

+        A voluntary, opt-in list for self-assembled NEStonia builds.

+        Builders can submit their UID, a nickname or handle, and optionally a photo or project description.

+        Entries are kept separate from the official registry, but are publicly viewable as a celebration of independent craftsmanship.

+    🤝 What It’s Not:

+        It does not certify authenticity or resale value.

+        It’s not an official registration, and carries no warranty or endorsement.

+        It’s not used for verification tools — it’s for recognition and community, not validation.

+    🔧 Why It Matters

+        Encourages skill-building and pride in personal accomplishments.

+        Gives hobbyists a sense of inclusion and recognition within the NEStonia ecosystem.

+        Helps preserve the open hardware spirit without compromising the official manufacturing chain.

-10. Registration & Authentication.
+11. Registration & Authentication.

-To ensure every NEStonia board is authentic and uniquely identifiable, we've developed a state-of-the-art public registration system — a pioneering approach introduced by the BTTD Group.
+To ensure every commercially-built NEStonia PCB assembly is authentic and uniquely identifiable, we've developed a state-of-the-art public registration system — a pioneering approach introduced by the BTTD Group.
 This process provides clear value to both manufacturers and customers, reinforcing NEStonia’s credibility in the hardware ecosystem.

-✅ For Manufacturers
+✅ For Manufacturers:

     Easy Serial Capture: During production, each board's unique microcontroller ID (UID) is automatically extracted using a secure ST-LINK probe and logged.